Painting Equipment

 What is a spray booth

-The spray booth is a facility that removes stale air from the premises and purifies it by passing it through filters.
-Basically the air is sucked in by a fan and taken out, but not before the varnish particles are removed by filters.
+The spray booth is an installation that removes stale air from the premises and purifies it by passing it through filters.
+Basically, the air is sucked in by a fan and blown out, but not before the varnish particles are removed by filters.

-Filters that retain fine lacquer dust can be dry or wet.
-A dry filter consists of a cluster of fibres through which air is forced to pass.
-The dry lake will be retained by these fibres to a fairly large extent, making the air cleaner.
-Before being released into the atmosphere, the air can pass through several such filters, with the percentage of retention increasing.
+Filters that retain fine varnish dust can be dry or wet.
+A dry filter consists of an agglomeration of fibers through which air is forced to pass.
+The dry lake will be retained by these fibers to a fairly high percentage, making the air cleaner.
+By the time it is released into the atmosphere, the air may pass through several such filters, with the percentage of retention increasing.

 High-performance filters have several layers.
-The air passes through a first layer of cardboard, which traps large particles of varnish, then through a layer of polyester, fibreglass or other effective filtering material that will trap the very fine particles.
+The air passes through a first layer of cardboard, which traps large particles of varnish, then through a second layer of polyester, fiberglass or other effective filtering material that will trap the very fine particles.

-Wet filter is a curtain of water.
-The stale air is absorbed through the water curtain, with the varnish particles remaining in the water.
-Substances (coagulants) are then put into the water to precipitate the varnish and collect the particles so that it can be purified and filtered.
+Wet filter is a water curtain.
+Stale air is absorbed through the water curtain, the particles of varnish remain in the water.
+Substances (coagulants) are then added to the water, which precipitate the lake and collect the particles so that it can be purified and filtered.

-There are simple and less efficient booths, but also booths equipped with high-performance filters that also retain volatile organic compounds (VOCs), with heating/cooling systems for the air brought into the spray chamber or that have areas set up for drying painted parts.
+There are simple and less high-performance booths, but also booths equipped with high-performance filters that also retain volatile organic compounds (VOCs), with heating/cooling systems for the air brought into the spray chamber or with areas designed for drying painted parts.
 Let's take a look at some of them.

 spray booths